muckypaws/Manic-Miner-Engine/Linux/ReadMe.md

 this has been tested on Ubuntu but may well work with others.
 Your feedback is appreciated.

+A video how to is available here: https://youtu.be/Y2SGzG40z6E

 Unzip the contents to

 `~/ManicMiner`